kunall17/hydeout/gsoc/gsoc17.md

 ##### Hooked up detox E2E & the prettier formatting check

-This took a lot of time to use the UI testing checking automically in the travis CI Now the CI does a release build from scratch and use the generated file to run a end to end test, runs without any flakiness
+This took a lot of time to use the UI testing checking automatically in the travis CI Now the CI does a release build from scratch and use the generated file to run a end to end test, runs without any flakiness

 Currently there aren't many test running as we need a dev server for the main screen testing